gecko0307/dlib/CONTRIBUTING.md

 * Types, constants and enums should be in `PascalCase`
 * Modules should be in lowercase.

+All modules in dlib should belong to a package (`dlib.core`, `dlib.math`, `dlib.image`, etc.).
+Keep package and module names short and informative.
+Modules with related functionality can be combined to subpackages (such as `dlib.image.io`).
+Provide a package module (`package.d` with public imports) for each subpackage.

-Additionally, each D module should start with a Boost license block prepended with a copyright notice:
+Each D module should start with a Boost license block prepended with a copyright notice:
 ```
 /*
 Copyright (c) 2018 <author's name here>